 Ely forms the centre of East Cambridgeshire, acting as the district's main employment hub, and forming the key leisure, retail, and education centre.
 The district also has close connections to Cambridge.
 According to the previous Census, 21% of East Cambridgeshire residents commute to work in Cambridge.
 Many others work elsewhere, with only 40% of employed people who live in the district also working there.
-This trend is likely to have increased further and it is anticipated that the 2021 Census results will show this.
 Reliable, high quality transport links, in particular to the Greater Cambridge sub region are key to supporting the district's economy.